meditationstuff/protocol_1/main.txt.md

-definitions:

-[…]
-revert = return to a previous state knowing = experiencing assertoric and implicational representational content or associated recorded sensations understanding = experiencing ontological/existential and causal representational content or associated recorded sensations action for X = something that is volitional or potentially volitional for X. good = “just good” or goodness/meaning/significance/purpose/value or good for goodness/meaning/significance/purpose/value will = will(/intend/plan) [that P]; do something volitional that alters expectations for future in a specific way acting/doing/do = do/act/cause/maintain/enable/incept/start/prevent/block/stop/end/facilitate/retard/stabilize/change/think/know/sense/feel/have part in/querying/asking/wondering/imagining/storytelling/narrating/what-if-ing/solving/solutioning/what-would-they-do-ing/questioning/assessing/judging/evaluating/participate/push/pull/attend/image/envision/visualize/interrupt/preempt/interleave/substitute/switch/meaning-making/meaning-dissolving, [language-ing, say-ing, word-ing, verbalizing, phrase-ing, sentence-ing, meaning-ing,] experimenting, waiting, observing, interrupting, moving, stabilizing, tuning, sounding, querying, testing, assessing, aligning, rearrangeing, ideating, simulating, gesturing, projecting, anticipating, predicting, expecting [X]/X [note: this is the do/action “evocative-suggestion-laundry list”] denying = willful disbelief in some such or thus manner/sense/way in opposition to some belief or seeming in something in some such or thus manner/sense/way convincing = willful belief in some such or thus manner/sense/way (possibly) in opposition to some belief or seeming in something in some such or thus manner/sense/way willing = [not exactly] planning/intending/directly-make-it-so-ing willing = [not exactly] currently intending to make it so; to make X Y […] awareness =  [~~~that which contains “there it is as such”] knowledge = [~~~like not a direct phenomenological correlate as such but may be corresponding quality/concept in awareness. more of a “seeming” flavor versus an “appearing” flavor]
-[…]

-undefined and explications:

-[…]
-awareness
-experience
-sensation
-good
-bad
-good for X
-bad for X
-One can be aware of experience.
-A mind can be aware of experience.
-Experience is a genus.
-Sensation is a species of experience.
-Knowing is a species of experience.
-Understanding is a species of experience.
-Knowing and understanding are representation.
-Experience is solely composed of knowing, understanding, and sensation.
-Experience is solely composed of representation and sensation.
-Representations can (directly) refer/apply to apparent objects or attributes or sensations as such.
-A representation (directly) represents something.
-Sensations can be “external” or “internal”.
-A proposition P is a representation that asserts what is or may be.
-A concept (directly) represents something.
-A collection of connected/nonseparated propositions are/is a model M.
-“Aware” in “become aware” is like if you’re aware of something then it’s “part of” awareness or “in” awareness. and awareness is the whole thing.
-[…]

-bodymindenvironment:
+### definitions:

+* […]
+* revert = return to a previous state
+* knowing = experiencing assertoric and implicational representational content or associated recorded sensations
+* understanding = experiencing ontological/existential and causal representational content or associated recorded sensations
+* action for X = something that is volitional or potentially volitional for X.
+* good = “just good” or goodness/meaning/significance/purpose/value or good for goodness/meaning/significance/purpose/value
+* will = will(/intend/plan) [that P]; do something volitional that alters expectations for future in a specific way
+* acting/doing/do = do/act/cause/maintain/enable/incept/start/prevent/block/stop/end/facilitate/retard/stabilize/change/think/know/sense/feel/have part in/querying/asking/wondering/imagining/storytelling/narrating/what-if-ing/solving/solutioning/what-would-they-do-ing/questioning/assessing/judging/evaluating/participate/push/pull/attend/image/envision/visualize/interrupt/preempt/interleave/substitute/switch/meaning-making/meaning-dissolving, [language-ing, say-ing, word-ing, verbalizing, phrase-ing, sentence-ing, meaning-ing,] experimenting, waiting, observing, interrupting, moving, stabilizing, tuning, sounding, querying, testing, assessing, aligning, rearrangeing, ideating, simulating, gesturing, projecting, anticipating, predicting, expecting [X]/X [note: this is the do/action “evocative-suggestion-laundry list”]
+* denying = willful disbelief in some such or thus manner/sense/way in opposition to some belief or seeming in something in some such or thus manner/sense/way
+* convincing = willful belief in some such or thus manner/sense/way (possibly) in opposition to some belief or seeming in something in some such or thus manner/sense/way
+* willing = [not exactly] planning/intending/directly-make-it-so-ing
+* willing = [not exactly] currently intending to make it so; to make X Y
+* […]
+* awareness =  [~~~that which contains “there it is as such”]
+* knowledge = [~~~like not a direct phenomenological correlate as such but may be corresponding quality/concept in awareness. more of a “seeming” flavor versus an “appearing” flavor]
+* […]

+### undefined and explications:

+* […]
+* awareness
+* experience
+* sensation
+* good
+* bad
+* good for X
+* bad for X
+* One can be aware of experience.
+* A mind can be aware of experience.
+* Experience is a genus.
+* Sensation is a species of experience.
+* Knowing is a species of experience.
+* Understanding is a species of experience.
+* Knowing and understanding are representation.
+* Experience is solely composed of knowing, understanding, and sensation.
+* Experience is solely composed of representation and sensation.
+* Representations can (directly) refer/apply to apparent objects or attributes or sensations as such.
+* A representation (directly) represents something.
+* Sensations can be “external” or “internal”.
+* A proposition P is a representation that asserts what is or may be.
+* A concept (directly) represents something.
+* A collection of connected/nonseparated propositions are/is a model M.
+* “Aware” in “become aware” is like if you’re aware of something then it’s “part of” awareness or “in” awareness. and awareness is the whole thing.
+* […]

+### bodymindenvironment:

+("bodymindworld" ht twitter)

 Sensation and representation and belief and expectation, how are all these related?
 It can be hard at first to experience things like “sensational imprint as such” or “representation as such” or both at once or are they two sides of the same coin?
 The analogies below are wrong but possibly evocative…

-body:mind
+* body:mind
-sensations:meaning
+* sensations:meaning
-outside:inside
+* outside:inside
-experience:belief
+* experience:belief
-referent:representation
+* referent:representation
-sensing:knowing
+* sensing:knowing
-experience:belief
+* experience:belief
-appearance:representation
+* appearance:representation

-can’t-look-yet (“avoidance”):
+### can’t-look-yet (“avoidance”):

 There will be thousands of things that are hard to “look at.”
 For any particular thing that you can’t look at, you won’t be able to look at it until you can.
 Your mind figures eventually figures out how to make it safe to look, and then you find yourself looking or you remember to look and you find that this time you can figure out how to do so.